These days, creativity is no longer an option in marketing campaigns. In fact, it is what separates an ordinary marketing campaign to a viral one.

 How would you feel if you have ridden a glass elevator that feels as if you are falling to the ground?
-This is what Swiss Skydive did in their guerilla marketing campaign.
+This is what Swiss Skydive did in their marketing guerrilla, marketing budget campaign.
 They did not only surprise people who are just about to get on the elevator.
 They also shared the feeling of falling.
 This is what Skydiving is all about.
 It is about the thrill of letting yourself loose and falling freely.
-Though this may not be favorable for everyone (especially those with fear of heights), it is still a brilliant marketing campaign that is able to get the attention of many.
+Though this may not be favorable for everyone (especially those with fear of heights), it is still a brilliant guerrilla marketing campaign that is able to get the attention of many.

-Wii's guerilla marketing campaign was launched just when the company has lost $453 million.
+Wii’s marketing guerrilla ideas for the campaign was launched just when the company has lost $453 million.
 It was launched in Italy in 2007 as a board of post-it notes reminding people to play the old games in their childhood.
-The campaign is entitled "Wii'll not forget".
+The campaign is entitled “Wii’ll not forget”.
 And it uses nostalgia to get more people to go back to playing Nintendo.
 The result is astonishing.
 Since the idea is unique, it is well received by the people with most of them sharing the board on social media.

 No one understands how it is to have dirty water.
 So Unicef had this idea of creating a vending machine of dirty water.
 They specified different types of dirty water by disease.
 There’s malaria, cholera, typhoid, dengue, hepatitis, dysentery, salmonella and yellow fever.
 The machine receives a dollar for every bottle of dirty water.
 It is amazing that people are willing to give a dollar just to see what will come out.
 The best part is that they also shared the vending machine on social media.